Enclavely/tailor-woocommerce/readme.txt

 3. Activate Tailor and the WooCommerce extension from your Plugins page.

+== Screenshots ==

+1. **Products element** - Display products from your store in highly customizable list, grid and carousel layouts.

+2. **Pricing element** - Display your pricing structure using pricing tables.
+Create a column structure to highlight multiple pricing plans.

+3. **Testimonials element** - Display customer testimonials or any other social proof anywhere on your site.

 == Frequently Asked Questions ==

 = Can I use my existing WordPress theme? =